Slip, Trip & Fall Injuries in Public Places in Leeds

 A twisted ankle caused by an uneven footpath may have led to no more than a few days off work.
 However, if you were not paid for the time you have had to take off and incurred expenses travelling to and from medical appointments, you will have suffered a loss and may be able to claim compensation.

 How do I prove the slip, trip or fall wasn’t my fault?

 One of the reasons that people can be deterred from making a claim for compensation is because they are concerned that they will not be able to prove that they were not responsible for their accident.
 What must be shown is that had it not been for the negligence of the responsible person you would not have had the accident.
-Our expert personal injury advisors for Leeds have the knowledge and skills to help.
+Our personal injury experts for Leeds have the knowledge and skills to help.

 Showing what caused the accident can be relatively straight forward.
 For example, you can show that had the stairs been gritted, you would have not slipped on the ice, fallen down them and broken your arm.
 Had you not broken your arm, you would not have been required to take several weeks off work from the building site because you could not work.